 Two years after Garton & King Ltd had assumed control of Taylor & Bodley Ltd the Northams Foundry was closed and the equipment and staff relocated to the Tan Lane premises.

-Fig: 19, an Exeter Lamp Standard.
-Fig: 20 From the Tan Lane Foundry Order Book 27th October 1943.
-Fig: 21 Fencing post, Cowley, Exeter.
-Fig 22: Cockwood.
-Fig 23: Topsham.
-Fig 24: Cowley Bridge Rd.
-Fig 25: Beaufort Rd, St Thomas.
+Fig. 18 an Exeter Lamp Standard.
+Fig. 20 from the Tan Lane Foundry Order Book 27th October 1943.
+Fig. 21 Church Path, Beaufort Rd, St Thomas.
+Fig 22.
+Cockwood.
+Fig. 23 Fencing post, Cowley, Exeter.
+Fig. 25 Topsham.
+Fig. 24 Cowley Bridge Rd.

-A plan of the heating for St Georges Methodist Church and School Rooms exists, Fig: 29.
+A plan of the heating for St Georges Methodist Church and School Rooms exists, Fig. 29.
 Although undated and probably from the 1960s it does note the various areas of the property on the various floor levels.
 Unfortunately in recent times the property has been completely altered as the church had fallen out of use.
 The property is listed.
 The inside has now been converted into flats and doubtless the builders stripped out any traces of the company’s work in the process.
-The image, Fig: 28, is courtesy of British Methodist Churches Online (see below) and is probably from the 1970s, slightly out of focus I’m afraid.
+The image, Fig. 28, is courtesy of British Methodist Churches Online (see below) and is probably from the 1970s, slightly out of focus I’m afraid.